John Holmes (rugby league): Leeds

+In the 1983–84 season, Holmes played stand-off, and scored a try in the 18–10 victory over Widnes in the 1983–84 John Player Special Trophy Final at Central Park, Wigan on Saturday 14 January 1984.

 In 1985, Holmes announced his retirement, but he returned to Headingley a year later.

 John Holmes' testimonial match at Leeds took place in 1989.

 International honours

 Holmes won caps for England while at Leeds in the 1975 Rugby League World Cup against Wales, France, New Zealand, and Australia, in 1977 against Wales, and France (sub), in 1978 against France (sub), and won caps for Great Britain while at Leeds in 1971 against New Zealand, in 1972 against France (2 matches), in the 1972 Rugby League World Cup against Australia (sub), New Zealand and Australia, in the 1977 Rugby League World Cup against France, New Zealand, Australia, and Australia (sub), in 1978 against Australia (sub) (3 matches), in 1979 against Australia (2 matches), Australia (sub), and New Zealand (3 matches), and in 1982 against Australia.

 Death and legacy

 Holmes died from cancer on 27 September 2009.
-A minute's silence was observed to mark Holmes' death at the Qualifying Semi-final between Leeds and Catalan Dragons on the 4th of October 2009.
+A minute's silence was observed to mark Holmes' death at the Qualifying Semi-final between Leeds and Catalan Dragons on 4 October 2009.
 On 10 October, Leeds won the Super League Grand Final, captain Kevin Sinfield dedicated the victory to Holmes.

 Holmes was inducted into the Leeds Rugby League Hall of Fame as one of the first round of inductees in 2017.

 A statue commemorating Holmes was unveiled outside the South Stand at Headingley Rugby League stadium on 11 July 2021.